samlynndavis/Bodiless-JS-Chris/packages/vital-image/doc/README.md

 | `WithLink`                 | A token which wraps the image in a link.                     |
 | `WithFullWidthImage`       | A token which makes the image full-width.                    |

+### Static Images

+To improve performance, Vital Images are static, and, therefore, rendered without unnecessary JavaScript.
+The Vital Image tokens (and all dependencies) are excluded from the static bundle.

+The `gatsby-plugin-image` code is excluded from the final bundle via the `BODILESS_GATSBY_PLUGIN_IMAGE_OMIT` environment variable.
+See [Omit Gatsby Plugin Image for Static Image](/Design/GatsbyTheme#omit-gatsby-plugin-image-for-static-image) for details.

 ### Hero Image

 The `vitalImage` token collection includes a `Hero` token, which renders a full-width Bodiless Image